JivoChat/RoundTable/README.md

 - from **Presenter**, to **Core** and **Joint**
 - from **Joint**, to **Core** and **Presenter**

 This special rule has a special meaning: in most cases, every action causes the module state change.
 It's why Core is the first receiver, to be possible to modify the module State.
 Then, the second receiver is Presenter, to render the View using the updated module State.
-And the third is Joint, in case we should feed a command outside for parent.
+And the third is Joint, in case we should feed a command outside, to parent.

 This distribution order is why we finally got rid of numerous boilerplate-like proxy calls you might have seen within other architectures.